Richard Dixon (biologist): Education

 Dixon studied Biochemistry at the University of Oxford where he was awarded a Bachelor of Arts degree in 1973 followed by a Doctor of Philosophy degree in 1976 for research on the production of Phytoalexin by plant tissue cultures.

 Career and research

-After his DPhil, Dixon was a postdoctoral researcher at the University of Cambridge before starting his own research group at Royal Holloway College at the University of London.
-He served as Director of the Plant Biology Division at the Samuel Roberts Noble Foundation in Ardmore, Oklahoma from 1998 to 2013.
-For over 30 years he has been a world leader in the field of plant specialized metabolism, using multidisciplinary approaches to decipher the biosynthetic and regulatory pathways leading to lignin and bioactive flavonoids, and driving the field of metabolic engineering for development of more nutritious forages and bioenergy crops with enhanced traits for biorefining.
+After completing his DPhil, Dixon conducted postdoctoral research at the University of Cambridge and subsequently established his own research group at Royal Holloway College,University of London.
+He later served as Director of the Plant Biology Division at the Samuel Roberts Noble Foundation in Ardmore, Oklahoma from 1998 to 2013.
+For over the past three decades Dixon has been recognized as a global leader in plant specialized metabolism.
+He has employed multidisciplinary strategies to decipher the biosynthetic and regulatory pathways leading to lignin and bioactive flavonoids, driving the field of metabolic engineering to develop more nutritious forages and bioenergy crops with enhanced traits for biorefining.
 His papers have been cited over 66,000 times.

 From January 1, 2023 he has been Editor-in-Chief of Philosophical Transactions of the Royal Society B and he is also a member of the Editorial Board for PNAS.